 Her not remembering is a big, big problem.

-Then you've got the WikiLeaks emails, and what are the WikiLeaks emails say?
+Then you've got the WikiLeaks emails.

-Now the big question is why did Hillary avoid medical treatment?
+Now, the big question is, why did Hillary avoid medical treatment?

 I mean, think about it.